Baelynder/Baelynder/README.md

-- 👋 Hi, I’m @Baelynder
+- 👋 Hi, I’m Belinda  Leni
-- 👀 I’m interested in software development, specifically application development
+- 👀 I’m interested in data analysis
-- 🌱 I’m currently learning Information Systems and Technology
+- 🌱 I have a degree in Information Systems and technology
-- 💞️ I’m looking to collaborate on
+- 💞️ I’m looking to collaborate on analysis projects
 - 📫 How to reach me
-- send me an email on @baelynder@gmail.com
+- send me an email on leniogerebelinda@gmail.com

 <!---
 Baelynder/Baelynder is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.